materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/03-smart-contracts.md

 # Design Decisions

-The following sections describe some of the notable design decisions made in Materia V2.
+The following sections describe some of the notable design decisions made in Materia.
 These are safe to skip unless you're interested in gaining a deep technical understanding of how V2 works under the hood, or writing smart contract integrations!

 ## Sending Tokens